 My godmother was the first female conductor of the US navy.
 But there were so many other naval battles, why is “Tripoli” still remembered?

 Books that talk about the history of the United States often gloss over the war.
-Tripoli is a footnote on Decatur’s biography even in some encyclopedias about with American history.
-Decatur himself not one of those figures you “have to” learn about.
+Tripoli is a footnote in Decatur’s biography even in some encyclopedias about American history.
+Decatur himself is not one of those figures you “have to” learn about.

-Denmark had it’s own “war” with Tripoli, Turkey did too, so did so many other powers.
+Denmark had its own “war” with Tripoli, Turkey did too, and so did so many other powers.
 The Karamanli Dynasty had fought with or against almost every significant country of the early 19th century.
 But not everyone was at war with the United States.

 The American government did everything it could to avoid war.
 In fact, of its first five wars, only two were really declared.
 This mentality, which I will explain elsewhere, kept the American armed forces small.

-The small american military made history more exciting.
-Its easy to read a document, an old journal, a letter, even a congressional report or a newspaper article and sense urgency and uncertainty.
-Every seaman, every soldier, seems to be right in the middle of action.
+The small American military made history more exciting.
+It’s easy to read a document, an old journal, a letter, even a congressional report, or a newspaper article and sense urgency and uncertainty.
+Every seaman, every soldier, seems to be right in the middle of the action.
 And every person counts.